-We were able to demonstrate, however, that the increase in the mean and variability of cell size and total biomass after more generations than 80 in the treatments with the highest nitrate concentrations were driven by extraordinarily high size plasticity of at least one of the remaining diatom genotypes (genotype B67; Fig. 4).
-In fact, the plastic size range of C. affinis found at the end of the long-term experiment was on average twice as high than the size variability among genotypes prior to the onset.
+We were able to demonstrate. however, that the increase in the mean and variability of cell size and total biomass after more than 80 generations in the treatments with the highest nitrate concentrations were driven by extraordinarily high size plasticity of the dominant remaining C. affinis genotype (genotype B67; Fig. 4).
+In fact, the plastic size range of C. affinis found at the end of the long-term experiment was on average twice as high than the size variability among genotypes prior to the onset (Matthiessen et al. under revision).

 A short-term experimental test for size plasticity of the C. affinis genotypes in fact proofed no significant standing genotype variability in size plasticity in the first place and instead suggested that evolution for plasticity took place in the long-term community experiment.
-This evolved size plasticity in turned translated to mean size and biomass increase and points to the importance of potential interactions between evolution and plastic changes to explaining community mean trait and property shifts in response to environmental changes.
+This evolved size plasticity in turned translated to mean size and biomass increase and points to the importance of potential interactions between evolution and plastic changes to explaining community mean trait and property shifts in response to environmental changes (Matthiessen et al. under revision).

-Collectively, our results of both project phases underpin that trait changes on all levels on which contemporary shifts can occur potentially contribute to total community change and therefore should be considered when predicting community changes.
+Collectively, our results of both project phases underpin that trait changes on all levels on which simultaneous shifts can occur potentially contribute to total community change and therefore should be considered when predicting community changes.